Cookie Consent by Free Privacy Policy Generator Synchronize Cache with SQL / NoSQL Databases – NCache

 • Stored Procedure

-Oracle Server then monitors this data-set for any additions, updates, or removals and when that happens, it notifies NCache through Oracle Notifications almost immediately after database update.
-These notifications use Oracle's client/server communication underneath and talk to NCache through .NET.
+Oracle Server then monitors this data set for any additions, updates, or removals, and when that happens, it notifies NCache through Oracle Notifications almost immediately after the database update.

 Using Stored Procedures